 You will likely find that Sirens is different from other events you’ve attended; we are part scholarly conference, part enthusiastic convention, part networking weekend, and part personal retreat.
-At Sirens, you might talk books over breakfast, attend brilliant academic presentations and workshops, share lunch with other attendees while listening to a keynote address by a guest of honor, and dress in your best costume (or jeans) for a ball.
-Sirens is sometimes very structured, sometimes less so, but always an opportunity to engage with other smart, inspiring, passionate attendees.
+We are not a writers’ conference, though many writers attend; similarly, we’re not a fan convention, though every attendee is a reader.
+Instead, at Sirens, you might talk books over breakfast with a librarian or scholar, attend brilliant academic presentations and workshops crafted by readers, share lunch with an agent or editor while listening to a keynote address by a guest of honor, and dress in your best costume (or jeans) to dance the night away with an author at our ball.
+Sirens is sometimes very structured, sometimes less so, but always an opportunity to engage with other smart, inspiring attendees.

 Please use our website to explore what Sirens is—and what it can be.
 If you have any questions or concerns, we invite you to write us at (help at sirensconference.org).